 John Heard died in May of 1895 in Florence, Italy.

 Adeline Heard’s younger son, John Heard, Jr., died in March of 1898.
-Sometime between 1900 and 1905, her elder son, Albert, changed his name to John Heard, Jr.
+In 1903, her elder son, Albert, changed his name to John Heard, Jr.

 Adeline Heard, her son, and her father-in-law continued to live at 439 Marlborough during the 1901-1902 winter season, but were living elsewhere and traveling abroad during the next three seasons.